 Eating a healthy diet on a tight budget can be difficult.
 Many nutritious foods are so expensive that some people choose cheap junk food.

 However, you can buy many healthful foods for a reasonable price, and these foods can easily be added to your diet.
-Below are such foods that we found that costs in the $1 range per ounce
+Below are such foods that we found that cost in the $1 range per ounce